-As counsel to companies ranging from start-ups to public and bleeding edge to well-established, Courtney assists clients with acquisitions, operations, and program documentation in the blockchain and fintech industries.
-She also regularly advises on the regulatory overlay, such as money services business and securities issues.
-Clients rely on her breadth of expertise and keen insight, and Courtney appreciates the opportunity to learn about evolving industries.
+As counsel to both startups and public companies, Courtney assists clients with buying and selling businesses, setting up entities and operations in a compliant manner, and providing contracts and policy documentation.
+She focuses on companies in the digital asset, fintech, and payments arenas, but also regularly advises companies on the financial regulations, such as money services business and anti-money laundering considerations.
+Clients rely on her breadth of expertise and practical solutions, and Courtney appreciates the opportunity to learn about evolving industries.

-Mergers and Acquisitions counsel in over $340 million worth of asset and stock acquisitions spanning the payments and technology ecosystems.
+Mergers and Acquisitions counsel in scores of acquisitions, aggregating to over $1 billion worth of asset and stock acquisitions spanning the payments and technology ecosystems.

-Assist multiple clients with setting up payment platforms, for industries ranging from corporate expenses to school expenses to rental payments.
+Assist multiple clients with setting up payment platforms, for companies providing solutions in corporate expenses, school expenses, government fees and rental payments.

 Assist clients establishing debit card programs in innovative industries.

-Assist a payment platform with revenue share agreements and setting up a payment facilitator program with a payment processor and a bank.
+Assist payment companies with revenue share agreements and setting up payment facilitator programs.

 Assist a healthcare platform in negotiating a receivables purchase agreement with medical providers and a registered money services business.